markirby/mark-kirby.co.uk/content/_posts/2013-02-22-from-php-hobbyist-to-pro-ruby-developer-course-1-setting-up-the-hipster-blog.md

 ## Setup a GitHub account

-If you don&#8217;t have one, [set up your GitHub account][2], where you can store your code and show it off!
+If you don't have one, [set up your GitHub account][2], where you can store your code and show it off!

 Ensure you have set up your .ssh public/private keys, there is [good documentation on GitHub][3].